 An experienced Farm Tech with over fifteen years of experience in farming.
 He has supervised farm safety, planting, harvest and post-harvest production.
 He is a certified breeder of large animals and serves as Operations Spring Plants Farm Tech II and works with our network of farmers to provide technical support.
 He is well versed in sustainable conservation methods and practices.

-George Ammons, Outreach Specialist
+Charles McNair, Outreach Specialist

 Ramona Porter, Administrative Assistant

 A farm owner and advocate for small family farmers.
 She has a BA in Graphic Arts and has served as Operation Spring Plants Administrative Assistant since 2009, providing administrative support to ensure efficient organizational operation.
 She helps with planning and implementation of meetings, workshops, demonstrations and conferences and provides technology support.